Scotland

 To reach the island, visitors must take a ferry from Poole Quay, which only takes 20 minutes.
 Sit back and relax as you enjoy the delightful sea views.

-Poole Harbour is the town’s most popular destination, and for good reason!
+Poole Harbour is the town’s most popular destination and for good reason!
 Europe’s largest natural harbour, visitors can practise water sports such as waterskiing and windsurfing.
 The harbour also has a sightseeing cruise, which sails past Corfe Castle and the Sandbanks – and with fascinating commentary included, this is something you don’t want to miss.

 The harbour also has several pubs, with one of the most popular being the Jolly Sailor.
 There, punters can enjoy tap brews and cocktails – the perfect place to stop after a long day exploring.